hlrs-tasc/julia-at-hlrs/README.md

 This will copy the relevant module files for the different Julia modules to the current working directory.

-Next, update the module aliases by running the `set_modulerc.sh` script with the full semver version of Julia you want to install.
+Next, update the module defaults and aliases by running the `set_modulerc.sh` script with the full semver version of Julia you want to install.
 For example, for Julia 1.7.2, execute
 ```shell